OMIDQAZIKHIL/OMIDQAZIKHIL/README.md

 I code in Python 🐍, Java ☕, and C 🧠 to build secure applications and understand the vulnerabilities they present.
 📖 Currently working on my research publication🔬🤖.

-I also share 📚 Pashto and cybersecurity resources in my repositories-knowledge is for sharing! 🔗
+<p>I also share 📚 Pashto and cybersecurity resources in my repositories-knowledge is for sharing! 🔗</p>
 ---

 ## 🌍 Social Media